Developers-Here-Mobility/Here-Mobility-Demand-API-Overview/README.md

 **To get the current ride status:**

-Call *GetRide*.
+Call *GetRideRequest*.
 This returns a Ride object that contains several ride details, including its status.

 ### Getting the Ride Location ###